Acceptable Breaks from Reality

 - Heal Thyself

 When you pick up a medkit or use a potion, you get healed instantly.
+Sitting around waiting for a week in-game to recover from even merely moderate wounds makes for not-so-fun gameplay.

 - Hollywood Darkness